JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Data Structures</strong> - the most important are Arrays and Objects.

-- <strong>Arrays</strong> are mutable components (meaning you can change the value of them using the index indirectly) `["first", "second", "third"]` that can hold a series of values (like a container) (it is non-primitive data, meaning they can hold much more complex data - primitive data are numbers and strings which can only hold one value at a time).
+- <strong>Arrays</strong> are MUTABLE components (meaning you can change the value of them using the index indirectly - even if they are CONST) `["first", "second", "third"]` that can hold a series of values (like a container) (it is non-primitive data, meaning they can hold much more complex data - primitive data are numbers and strings which can only hold one value at a time).
 - There are different ways to write arrays.
 Example 1:
--     `const friends = ["Michael", "Steven", "Peter"];`
+-     `const friends = ["Michael", "Steven", "Peter"];` - more common.
 -     `const friends = new Array(Michael, Steven, Peter);`
+- To find out how many elements are in an Array, you would use console.log(variable.length) - and in the first example, the answer would be 3 as it starts from 1.
 - To access a value in your <strong>Array</strong>, you want to use the index (which means the first value will be `array[0]` which would mean 0 would be `"first"` for example.
+These start at 0 so first would be 0.
 - To get the last element in an array (as sometimes we do not know how many values are in an array), you can use the <strong>.length</strong> property via `array[array.length - 1] = 10 (or whatever value you want to change to)`.

 - <strong>Methods</strong> are functions associated with certain values/objects (e.g. `.log()` is a method for the `console` object).
 Arrays have their own methods.
 - `.push()` method is the first method associated with arrays and it allows you to "PUSH" or add a value to the end of an array. i.e. `arrays.push("value")` will add "value" at the end of your array. `.push()` will return the new length of the array, after adding the value you give it.
+- The `unshift` method allows you to add a value to the start of the array.
+I.e. `arrays.unshift`.
+The `shift` method allows you to remove a value at the start of the array and return it back to you.
-- `.pop()` method is the second method associated with arrays, and it allows you to remove the last element and returns this element back to you.
+- `.pop()` method allows you to remove the last element and returns this element back to you.
+You don't need parameters into this
+- `indexOf()` can tell you what number in the string the value is that you want.
+I.e. `console.log(friends.indexOf("Steven"));`.
+If an element is not in there, it will be -1 in the console.
+- To find out if an element is in the array or it isn't, you can use the `.includes()` method.
+I.e. `console.log(friends.includes("Steven"));` this will come out in 'true' if it is in there, 'false' if not.
+- Common example of `.includes()` is in if/else statements.
+I.e. `if (friends.includes("Steven")) {console.log("You have a friend called Steven");` would be true.

 - Using the `let` keyword on a variable, allows for the variable to be re-assigned/mutated.
 Using a `const` variable, means that it will not be able to be reassigned in the code.
 You can also not have 'empty' `const` variables.
 - <strong>It is best practice to always use `const` as it is the best way to avoid any bugs in the future</strong>.